What Are the Most In-Demand Jobs in Health Science?

 Interested in a career in health science?
 Discover the most in-demand health science jobs, along with salary figures and education requirements.

 The COVID-19 pandemic has changed virtually every aspect of life for most Americans, including their careers.
 One field seeing exponential job growth is health science.
-According to the Bureau of Labor Statistics (BLS), six of the 10 fastest-growing occupations are related to healthcare.
+According to the U.S. Bureau of Labor Statistics (BLS), six of the 10 fastest-growing occupations are related to healthcare.
 Many of these occupations do not involve direct patient care.

 The Influence of COVID on Health Science Careers